AvtsVivek/LearnCpp/src/tasks/431020-SimpleCustomIteratorExThree/ReadMe.md

 1. Implementing operators.
 We are building a `mutable Forward Iterator`, which inherits properties from both Input and Output Iterators.
 The resulting iterator must support the following operations:
     1.  iterator_a == iterator_b and iterator_a != iterator_b — comparable with another iterator;
+    2. For now, we will just impliment, != operator.
+    3. We will be testing range based for loop, where we need the != operator. == operator is not needed at this point.
 This is done by implementing some custom operators in the Iterator class, like this:

 ```cpp